freenas/freenas-docs/userguide/freenas_cli.rst

 Arcstat is a script that prints out ZFS
 `ARC <https://en.wikipedia.org/wiki/Adaptive_replacement_cache>`_
 statistics.
-Originally it was a perl script created by Sun.
-That perl script was ported to FreeBSD and was then ported as a Python script for use on FreeNAS®.
+Originally it was a Perl script created by Sun.
+That Perl script was ported to FreeBSD and was then translated into a Python script for use on FreeNAS®.

-Watching ARC hits/misses and percentages will provide an indication of how well your ZFS pool is fetching from the ARC rather than using disk I/O. Ideally, you want as many things fetching from cache as possible.
-Keep your load in mind as you review the stats.
+Watching ARC hits/misses and percentages provides an indication of how well the ZFS pool is fetching from the ARC rather than direct from disk.
+Ideally, as many things as possible should be fetched from cache.
+Keep the load in mind while reviewing the stats.
 For random reads, expect a miss and having to go to disk to fetch the data.
-For cached reads, expect it to pull out of the cache and have a hit.
+For cached reads, expect data to come from the cache and have a hit.

 Like all cache systems, the ARC takes time to fill with data.
-This means that it will have a lot of misses until the pool has been in use for a while.
-If there continues to be lots of misses and high disk I/O on cached reads, there is cause to investigate further and tune the system.
+This means that it will have a lot of misses until the pool has been in use for some time.
+If there continue to be lots of misses and high disk I/O on cached reads, it is a reason to investigate further and tune the system.

 The
 `FreeBSD ZFS Tuning Guide <https://wiki.FreeBSD.org/ZFSTuningGuide>`_ provides some suggestions for commonly tuned :command:`sysctl` values.
-It should be noted that performance tuning is more of an art than a science and that any changes you make will probably require several iterations of tune and test.
+It should be noted that performance tuning is more of an art than a science and that getting the right settings will probably require several iterations of tuning and testing.
 Be aware that what needs to be tuned will vary depending upon the type of workload and that what works for one person's network may not benefit yours.

 In particular, the value of pre-fetching depends upon the amount of memory and the type of workload, as seen in these two examples: